King-Chavez-Parks Future Faculty Fellowship Program

 - Outstanding academic credentials and recommendations

-- Statement of purpose indicates a well thought out plan to teach or secure an administrative position in a postsecondary position after completion of degree
+- Statement of purpose indicates a well thought out plan to teach in a postsecondary position after completion of degree

 - Educational and career goal statement links the applicant’s interest, academic preparation, and current studies to his or her future plans